banditburai/babayaga/README.md

 ---

 <p align="center">
-  Made with ❤️ for teams building with AI
+  Built with ❤️ for the MCP ecosystem
 </p>